One expat blogger’s insights “to help foreigners integrate more easily in the Netherlands.”

 Take their drink order, but don’t bring a food menu until asked twice.
 This should induce them to order more drinks, which are of course the cash cow of a restaurant.

-Ensure the food arrives at least an hour after ordering, to give the impression that it was recently prepared with great care.
+Ensure the food arrives at least an hour after ordering.
+Give the impression that it was recently prepared with great care.

 If you see diners engrossed in conversation, they might be planning a quiet complaint, so you should loudly interrupt them, and with challenging eye contact demand loudly ‘Everything is good!’ (expressed as a statement rather than a question).
 As the eyes of other tables will be on your subjects, most customers will be too timid to disagree publicly.